 Strategic Outcome 3.1:

-Evaluate efficacy of on line Post-Baccalaureate Program as means to increase student diversity and stability of program and potentially completing a New Program Proposal.
+Evaluate efficacy of an online Post-Baccalaureate Program as means to increase student diversity and stability of program and potentially completing a New Program Proposal.

 Focus Area 4: Academic and Clinical Collaboration